MITXy/TwitterProjects/README.md

 # TwitterProjects
-This repo contains different NLP Project done using tweets by appplying different methods
+This repo contains different NLP Project done using tweets by appplying different methods.
+Iyalaye